Information about MBRRACE-UK for Parents and Health Service Users

 MBRRACE-UK is the group appointed by the Healthcare Quality Improvement Partnership to run the national Maternal, Newborn and Infant Clinical Outcome Review Programme.
-MBRRACE-UK is responsible for investigating the care provided for:
+MBRRACE-UK is responsible for reviewing the care provided for:

-The aim of MBRRACE-UK is to produce recommendations for health service improvements to ensure that care provided for mothers and babies is safe, of high quality, and focused on the needs of mothers, babies and families.
+The aim of MBRRACE-UK is to produce recommendations to improve care to ensure that services provided for mothers and babies are safe, of high quality, and focused on the needs of mothers, babies and families.